charlievillacr/jsbooks/1JavaScriptBeginner.md

 ##### Division[/]

-This operator performs division operation on two operands, whre the operand on the leftside(dividend) is divided by the operand on the right side(divisor).
+This operator performs division operation on two operands, where the operand on the leftside(dividend) is divided by the operand on the right side(divisor).

 Example: "15/3" produces the result "3".